data-integrations/wrangler/docs/directives/fixed-length-parser.md

 ## Usage Notes

-Fixed width text files are special cases of text files where the format is specified by column widths, pad character and left/right alignment.
+Fixed width text files are special cases of text files where the format is specified by column widths, pad characters and left or right alignment.
 Column widths are measured in units of characters.

-For example, if you have data in a text file where the first column always has exactly 10 characters, and the second column has exactly 5, the third has exactly 12 (and so on), this would be categorized as a fixed width text file.
+For example, if you have data in a text file where the first column always has exactly 10 characters, the second column has exactly 5, the third has exactly 12, and so on; this would be categorized as a fixed width text file.

+If not defined, the `padding` character is assumed to be a space character.

 ## Examples

-Let's assume a sample record as shown below:
+Using this record as an example:

 ```
   {
-    "body" : "12  10  ABCXYZ"
+    "body": "12  10  ABCXYZ"
   }
 ```

-applying the PARSE-AS-FIXED-LENGTH directive assumes SPACE as the default padding character.
+Applying this directive:

 ```
 parse-as-fixed-length body 2,4,5,3
 ```

-would generate the following record
+would result in this record:

 ```
   {
-    "body" : "12  10  ABCXYZ",
+    "body": "12  10  ABCXYZ",
-    "body_1" : "12",
+    "body_1": "12",
-    "body_2" : "  10",
+    "body_2": "  10",
-    "body_3" : "  ABC",
+    "body_3": "  ABC",
-    "body_4" : "XYZ
+    "body_4": "XYZ
   }
 ```